| Home |

 Martinez surfed in both the junior pro and the men's pro.
 "Surfing

-world was definitely good experience for me.
+with the best surfers in the world was definitely good experience for me.
 It helps me feel more comfortable

 surfing in events at this level."